 Typical periods offered: Spring

-This course focuses on the development, planning and mounting of exhibitions, which serve as a critical form of scholarly engagement and a vehicle for collection engagement in special collections practice.
-Students will learn underlying theories that guide exhibition creation, and they will have the opportunity to apply those theories through the curation and design of an exhibition of materials from the D.B.
-Dowd Modern Graphic History Library.
-The course will also explore additional WashU Libraries' Special Collections visual holdings, such as the moving image and numismatics, through guest lectures and workshops.
+This course focuses on the development, planning and installation of exhibitions, which serve as a critical form of scholarly research and an important vehicle for collection engagement in special collections practice.
+Students will explore theories of exhibition creation and apply that learning to the curation and design of an exhibition of materials from the Dowd Illustration Research Archive (DIRA) and Rare Book Collections.

 Credit 3 units.